pulibrary/princeton_ansible/roles/nginxplus/README.md

 ## Testing a fail2ban rule

 You can use the `fail2ban-regex` command to test your rule to make sure the regular expression syntax is correct.
+You can do this on the box or (if you download a selection of the log files and `brew install fail2ban`) locally.
+These commands don't ban anyone, they just check your regular expressions for correctness.

 To do this: